Love is simply the the name for the desire and pursuit of the whole.

 Concern for human wholeness was indeed my inner creed as I worked with people in coaching and transition support need.

 It is amazing what someone genuinely sees in you that you can miss.
 A coach and mentor does this.
 Making things obvious from a clarity of objective observation.
-It was received, with gratitude, from Don Mathewson who continues to support me from the sidelines, and so many others directly, genuinely and consistently.
+It was received, with gratitude, from Don Mathewson who continues to support me from the side lines, and so many others directly, genuinely and consistently.
 This is my unsolicited plug for him.
-Honestly the best person I worked for in my extensive career.
+Honestly the best person I worked for in my extensive career, and a mentor for many.

 Wholeness is the essence.
 And as Plato said, Love is it’s origin.

-It all started to make sense as it further evolved into it’s future tense:
+It all made perfect sense as it further evolved into it’s future tense:

 - I was already drawing and sharing mandalas, a symbol and process of wholeness, as part of my regular wellbeing of self and other care, awareness practice.